Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Results and Discussion

-\item[(h)] \textbf{Release and cantilever under-etch.} A simple and fast method of release uses an isotropic dry-etch that both completes the release of the chip from the wafer and removes the unwanted silicon support underneath the silicon nitride cantilever.
+\item[(h)] \textbf{Release and cantilever under-etch.} A simple and fast method of release uses an isotropic dry-etch that completes the chip's release from the wafer and removes the unwanted silicon support underneath the silicon nitride cantilever.
 We etch the silicon through the ``trench'' defined in step (g), from the topside with a short Bosch etch, followed by an isotropic etch that undercuts the cantilever.
-We use an SF$_6$/O$_2$ RIE-process in the Plasmapro 100 ICP300 with lateral etch rate of \SI{10}{\micro\meter\per\minute}.
-The isotropic etch results in an uneven clamping line, as shown in Fig.~\ref{fig:device_design}(g), leading to some variation in the mechanical resonant frequency (see Sec.~\ref{sec:mechanical_characterization}), and possibly additional clamping losses. \end{itemize} Before the final etch and release step, we fix the back of the wafer to a sticky layer of bluetape which holds the wafer together during release.
-After release the wafer is cleaned in mrREM7000 and IPA, and the individual sensor chips are separated from the wafer in a single step by lifting away the outer frame, with the chips remaining on the bluetape, as shown in Fig.~\ref{fig:fabrication_steps}(i).
+We use an \ce{SF_{6}}/\ce{O_{2}} RIE-process in the Plasmapro 100 ICP300 with lateral etch rate of \SI{10}{\micro\meter\per\minute}.
+The isotropic etch results in an uneven clamping line, as shown in Fig.~\ref{fig:device_design}(g), leading to variations in the mechanical resonant frequency \end{itemize} Before the final etch and release step, we apply a Nitto Semiconductor Wafer Tape to the backside of the wafer, holding it together during release.
+After release, the wafer is cleaned in mrREM7000 and IPA, and the individual sensor chips are separated from the wafer in a single step by lifting away the outer frame, with the chips remaining on the wafer tape, as shown in Fig.~\ref{fig:fabrication_steps}(i).

 We tested an alternative method to release the cantilever using a wet-etch in potassium hydroxide (KOH).
-The wet-etch has a high selectivity between silicon and silicon nitride, and KOH etches silicon with different rates in the $<100>$ and $<111>$ crystalline directions.
+The wet-etch has a high selectivity between silicon and silicon nitride, and KOH etches silicon with different rates in the \hkl<100> and \hkl<111> crystalline directions.
 With proper orientation of the cantilever mask to the crystalline axes of the wafer one can etch under the triangular silicon nitride plate and form a very straight clamping line to the Si substrate.
-However the KOH etch is slow in comparison to the isotropic RIE process and it attacks the Nb-Ti-N superconducting film.
+However, the KOH etch is slow compared to the isotropic RIE process and attacks the Nb-Ti-N superconducting film.
 An additional lithography step was needed to protect the superconducting circuit with a mask consisting of a \SI{190}{\nano\meter} thick layer of Cr and PMMA.
 After the release, we strip the PMMA and Cr layer, while taking care to not break the cantilevers.
 The difficulties associated with using KOH lead us to prefer the dry-etch described in step (h).